 To rinse or not to rinse… that is the recycling question May 1, 2023 Email Have you ever pondered this recycler’s dilemma?
 Have you asked yourself – how clean do my recyclables have to be?
 Do we need to rinse items before they go in the recycling?
 These are important questions, especially when we want to save water for more important uses.
 The answer is no, residents do not need to rinse recyclables with water before placing in the recycling.
 To recycle right in San José, make sure to empty and scrape any remaining food from recyclable containers such as yogurt or hummus tubs, peanut butter jars, or plastic takeout containers before placing in the recycling.
 You want them just clean enough that food and liquid won’t ooze out over the other items in your recycling cart and contaminate them.
 In fact, any food and liquid that goes into your recycling cart also goes in the recycling truck where it can even contaminate your neighbors’ recyclables as well!
 If items are not emptied and scraped, or they are too soiled with food or liquid, they should go in the garbage instead.
 Placing soiled items in the recycling can ruin otherwise clean items and prevent them from being recycled.
 Want more recycling and waste-related content?
 Subscribe to our bi-monthly e-newsletter, The Loop, for the most current recycling, garbage and waste reduction news: bit.ly/TheLoop_signup

 Got Too Much Garbage?
 Here’s What To Do May 1, 2023 Email Have you ever had too much garbage to squeeze into your garbage cart?
 It can happen to all of us, especially after a party, barbeque, or a big cleaning day.
 If this happens at your home, the extra garbage should never go in the recycling.
 Garbage, such as food, liquid or food and liquid-soiled items, can ruin otherwise good recyclables.
 Here in San José, we have a few ways you can avoid an over-filled garbage cart: Think of ways to reduce waste in the first place.
 For example, using reusable items instead of single-use items such as plastic cutlery, paper plates and napkins can reduce the amount of garbage going in your cart.
 San José residents living in single-family homes have a choice among three garbage cart sizes: 32-gallon, 64-gallon and 96-gallon.
 If your garbage cart is often over filled, it may be time to consider increasing your cart size.
 Residents can change their cart size here.
-Purchase extra garbage stickers for $6.25 at local Lucky and Safeway stores.
+Purchase extra garbage stickers (scroll to the bottom of the page) for $6.25 at local Lucky and Safeway stores and San Jose Library branches.
 This is a great option if you only have extra garbage occasionally.
 Affix the extra garbage sticker to a 32-gallon garbage bag and place it next to your garbage cart for pickup (see the set-out instructions here).
 Each bag must have a separate sticker.
 Use the City’s free Junk Pickup program to get rid of old junk and large items from your home.
 Make an appointment, set items out and we’ll pick up.
 It’s easy and free!
 Want more recycling and waste-related content?
 Subscribe to our bi-monthly e-newsletter, The Loop, for the most current recycling, garbage and waste reduction news: bit.ly/TheLoop_signup

 Top Troublemakers: Plastic Foam August 31, 2022 Email Have you ever thrown egg cartons, meat trays or takeout containers made of white foam into the recycling bin?
 Unfortunately, expanded polystyrene (EPS) foam – commonly referred to as “Styrofoam,” a trademarked name of a unique type of polystyrene – is not accepted in your curbside recycling.
 Here’s why.
 There are two main problems with recycling EPS: Contamination EPS is often contaminated with food debris or liquid and is difficult to sanitize.
 Food and liquid-soiled material can cause entire loads of clean recyclables to be rejected and sent to the landfill instead.
 Density Expanded polystyrene is approximately 5 percent plastic and 95 percent air.
 This means it is extremely lightweight and prone to flying away when collected from bins without a garbage bag.
 It also takes up a lot of room per unit of weight and is not cost-effective to transport.
 EPS foam is also problematic when littered.
 It does not degrade and breaks easily into tiny pieces, making it difficult to clean up.
 Those small pieces are often mistaken as food by fish and wildlife and are harmful to their health.
 To combat these problems and to protect the environment, San José has adopted a Foam Food Container Ordinance, requiring all restaurants to use non-foam food service ware for both dine-in and takeout.
 How you can reduce and reuse EPS: Choose wadded paper, shredded paper or newspaper instead of “packing peanuts” to protect fragile packages.
 Reuse foam packing peanuts for future packages, or to refill pillows, cushions, or stuffed animals.
 Line the base of potted plants with reused polystyrene instead of pebbles for drainage, or use cups as seedling starters.
 Find other ideas online for reusing polystyrene packing peanuts, cups, food containers and trays, coolers and big blocks.
 Need to dispose of EPS?
 Here are some alternative recycling programs for EPS: Home for Foam recycling programs provide curbside or drop-off opportunities.
 If the alternative recycling programs for EPS are not an option for you, please place EPS foam in the garbage.
 Want more recycling and waste-related content?
 Subscribe to our bi-monthly e-newsletter, The Loop, for the most current recycling, garbage and waste reduction news: bit.ly/TheLoop_signup